jderoberts/Python-for-Biologists/README.md

 # Python-for-Biologists
-Practice exercises from Python for Biologists
+Practice exercises from Python for Biologists, by Dr. Martin Jones